Some hospitals in crisis as US nears high for COVID-19 cases - The Boston Globe

 Advertisement

+This week, however, rates in New Jersey and Connecticut rose to the point where they qualify for their own quarantine restrictions.

-After some confusion and conflicting guidance, the Democratic governors of New Jersey, Connecticut and New York, where rates remain lower, decided to keep their travel rules in place, but not add each other to their quarantine lists.
+After some confusion, the Democratic governors of New Jersey, Connecticut and New York, where rates remain lower, decided to keep their travel rules in place, but not add each other to their quarantine lists.

 Crary reported from New York.
-Associated Press writers Amy Forliti in Minneapolis; Dave Collins in Hartford, Connecticut, and Freida Frisaro in Orlando, Florida, contributed to this report.
+Associated Press writers Amy Forliti in Minneapolis; Dave Collins in Hartford, Connecticut, Brady McCombs in Salt Lake City and Freida Frisaro in Orlando, Florida, contributed to this report.